muldjord/occurity/README.md

 $ make
 ```

-##### Running Occurity
+### Running Occurity
 You should now have a `/home/USER/occurity/Occurity` executable ready to run.
-Provided that you added Occurity to autostart as described previously, you should now be able to simply restart, and Occurity will run automatically.
 Note that the first time Occurity runs it has no `config.ini`.
 It will therefore try to open up the Preferences dialog.
 The default pin-code is `4242`.

-### Optotypes
+## Optotypes
 Occurity comes with an optotype that was created from the ground up to adhere to the design characteristics of the original Sloan optotype created by Louise Sloan in 1959.
 Landolt C and tumbling E optotypes are also available.
 Licenses are designated in the `optotypes` subdirectories.

 ## Keyboard controls